B R A V E

 Ngāti Hauiti, Ngāti Whitikaupeka, Ngāti Tūwharetoa, Ngāti Kahungunu, Tainui

-Anthony has experience sitting on governance boards including Whakauae Research Services, Te Rākau Taonga Whenua Toopu Trust and Ngāti Hauti and Ngāti Whitikaupeka Rūnanga.
-He is studying a Bachelor of Science, with a double major in environmental and geo-spatial science.
+Anthony is the sustainability manager for the Sky City entertainment group.
+He has experience sitting on governance boards.
+He is the chairman of Whakauae Research Services and also sits on the board for Te Rākau Taonga Whenua Toopu Trust and Ngāti Hauti and Ngāti Whitikaupeka Rūnanga.
+Anthony studied a Bachelor of Science, with a double major in environmental and geo-spatial science.
 He also is involved at the National Iwi Chairs level in the rangatahi space and recently in the environmental sector.
-He has also studied a certificate in Oral Proficiency in te reo Māori and continues to develop his skills in te ao Māori.
+He has also studied a certificate in Oral Proficiency in te reo Māori.
+In 2022 he completed Diploma in Te Pīnakitanga ki te Reo Kairangi, level 7 course Te Wānanga o Aotearoa and continues to develop his skills in te ao Māori.
 Anthony therefore brings strong leadership skills to the Brave Charitable Trust Board especially when it comes to organising our activities to support rangatahi Māori.

 Volunteer coordinator and ambassador